mckaysalisbury/ADS-Dev/README.md

   - Optional type `docker logs --follow (+container id)`
 - When complete type `boot2docker ip` to get the local ip address
 - Open web browser and use the ip (exp.
 192.168.1.103:3000) with the port 3000 to open the app

-## License
-ADS-Dev is licensed under the MIT license.

 ### License
 ADS-Dev is licensed under the MIT license.
 For details, see the LICENSE file in our GitHub repository.